 Why Virtual Reality Shopping centres Are Not Getting Traction?

 - VR Headsets Are Expensive: Since its inception, the cost of VR devices hasn’t decreased significantly despite the evolution of technology and the availability of cheap parts.
 VR headsets cost quite a lot (around $500-$800).
-The price may not seem high at first glance but considering the limited applications, any average consumer can’t afford such gadgets.
-Imagine yourself spending $800 on a device that will be used to spend more in shopping centres.
-We think shopping from an eCommerce website or physically going to a shopping centre are better alternatives.
+The price may not seem high at first glance, but considering the limited applications, any average consumer can’t afford such gadgets.
+Imagine yourself spending $800 on a device that will be used to spend more shopping centres.
+We think shopping for an eCommerce website or physically going to a shopping center are better alternatives.
 Businesses can’t invest tons of financial resources on a technology that only a very limited number of their customers will be able to access.